Time-consistent stopping under decreasing impatience: A Detailed Case Study: Stopping of BES(1)

-Given the characterization of $\Ec'(\X)$ in Proposition \ref{prop:entire Ec}, it is natural to ask which equilibrium policy in $\Ec'(\X)$ one should employ.
-Given $(t,x)\in\X$, since a sophisticated agent intends to apply an equilibrium policy, the stopping problem she faces can be formulated as
+In view of \eqref{Ec=}, it is natural to ask which equilibrium in $\Ec(\R_+)$ one should employ.
+According to standard Game Theory literature discussed below Corollary~\ref{coro:naive satisfies}, a sophisticated agent should employ the specific equilibrium generated by her initial stopping policy $\tau$, through the iteration \eqref{tau0}.
+Now, imagine that an agent is ``born'' sophisticated: she does not have any previously-determined initial stopping policy, and intends to apply an equilibrium policy straight away.
+A potential way to formulate her stopping problem is the following: